640 Vital Statistics. 24 Condition Alerts found.

 Also, more people in Palm Beach Town Center choose to walk to work each day (17.9%) than almost any neighborhood in America.
 If you are attracted to the idea of being able to walk to work, this neighborhood could be a good choice.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Palm Beach Town Center neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Palm Beach Town Center neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 61.4% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 96.3% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Did you know that the Palm Beach Town Center neighborhood has more Austrian and Russian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 2.8% of this neighborhood's residents have Austrian ancestry and 5.6% have Russian ancestry.